navoday01/ResNet5M-CIFAR10/README.md

 # ResNet5M-CIFAR10

 The ResNet model has led to the establishment for the efficient training of deeper neural networks.
-This project describes how we achieved higher accuracy while using the same ResNet architecture and the methodology used to optimize the ResNet model with the constrain of 5 million trainable parameters.
+This project describes how we achieved higher accuracy while using the same ResNet architecture and the methodology used to optimize the ResNet model with the constrain of 5 million trainable parameters for CIFAR-10 dataset.
+The CIFAR-10 dataset contains 60,000 32x32 color images in 10 different classes.
 The hyperparameters that have the greatest influence on the model are also discussed.

 ## Setup